red-machine-games/raw-markdown-documentation/docs/api/profiles.md

 ## Setting profile data

-This procedure considering full rewrite of certain root nodes.
-All profiles has fixed number of root nodes shown at the beginning of section.
-It's a good practice to use this procedure right after creation and once at every mutation but no more, to use networking in optimal way.
+This procedure considering the full rewrite of certain root nodes.
+All profiles have a fixed number of root nodes shown at the beginning of the section.
+It's a good practice to use this procedure right after creation and once at every mutation but no more, to use networking optimally.
-Important to point that you're not able to do any profile modifications if it's direct disposure disallowed: `#!js gbaseApi.currentProfile.disallowDirectProfileExposure === true`
+Important to point that you're not able to do any profile modifications if it's direct exposure disallowed: `#!js gbaseApi.currentProfile.disallowDirectProfileExposure === true`
 In the example below we will set all possible nodes:
 ```javascript
 /* Skipping GbaseApi init */